You can manage security-related tasks for accounts and zones from the Settings → Security page.

 The account refers to the individual user account.
 From the Settings → Security tab, you can configure authentication for your account.

-The next time you log in to the Automox console using your email address and password, you will also need to enter the verification code that was sent to your email address
+Email two-factor authentication (2FA) is enabled by default.
+When you log in to the Automox console using your email address and password, you will also need to enter the verification code sent to your email address.

 Enabling Mobile Two-factor Authentication

-You can enable mobile two-factor authentication (2FA) using Google Authenticator, Authy, or another mobile app.
+You can enable mobile two-factor authentication (2FA) using Google Authenticator, Authy, or other mobile app.

-Download a TFA mobile app such as Google Authenticator or Authy.
+1. Download a 2FA mobile app such as Google Authenticator or Authy.

 Resetting mobile two-factor authentication